 Have you ever seen commercials on daytime TV for CoolSculpting and wondered if it really works?
 Heck, the commercials basically present it as some type of magic wand that eliminates fat without ever giving you a good idea of what it is.
-Well let’s shed a little light on the mystery and talk about what CoolScuplting is and whether it really works.
-And we’ll also look into another, lesser known, alternative known as SculpSure.
+Well, let’s shed a little light on the mystery and talk about what CoolScuplting is and whether it really works.
+And we’ll also look into another, lesser-known alternative known as SculpSure.

-For many years, liposuction reigned as king of the cosmetic surgery when it came to body contouring – removing fat from very specific areas of the body.
+For many years, liposuction reigned as king of cosmetic surgery when it came to body contouring – removing fat from very specific areas of the body.
 But, in 2005, a procedure known as CoolSculpting came onto the market that took a major bite out of liposuction’s share of the glory.

-CoolSculpting, and it’s complementary counterpart SculpSure, promised similar results to liposuction without surgical incisions and the resulting scars that typically come with it.
+CoolSculpting, and its complementary counterpart SculpSure, promised similar results to liposuction without surgical incisions and the resulting scars that typically come with it.
 There are also countless examples of botched liposuction procedures that leave a patient in worse shape than they started.
 The world of cosmetic surgery was truly ready for the next big thing in body contouring options.